owncloud/ocis/docs/values.md

 geekdocFilePath: values.md
 ---

-A **Settings Value** is the value, an authenticated user has chosen for a specific setting, defined in a *settings bundle*.
-For choosing settings values as a user, the sole entry point is the ocis-web extension provided by this service.
+A **Settings Value** is the value an authenticated user has chosen for a specific setting, defined in a *settings bundle*.
+For choosing settings values as a user the sole entry point is the ocis-web extension provided by this service.

 ## Identifying settings values

 A *settings value* is uniquely identified by four attributes.
-Three of them are coming from the setting within it's settings bundle (see [Settings Bundles](https://owncloud.github.io/extensions/ocis_settings/bundles/) for an example).
+Three of them are coming from the definition of the setting within it's settings bundle (see [Settings Bundles](https://owncloud.github.io/extensions/ocis_settings/bundles/) for an example).
 The fourth identifies the user.
 - extension: Key of the extension that registered the settings bundle,
 - bundleKey: Key of the settings bundle,
 - settingKey: Key of the setting as defined within the bundle,
 - accountUuid: The UUID of the authenticated user who has saved the setting.

+{{< hint info >}}
 When requests are going through `ocis-proxy`, the accountUuid attribute can be set to the static keyword `me` instead of using a real UUID. `ocis-proxy` will take care of minting the UUID of the authenticated user into a JWT, providing it in the HTTP header as `x-access-token`.
 That UUID is then used in this service, to replace `me` with the actual UUID of the authenticated user.
+{{< /hint >}}

 ## Example of stored settings values